Heroku is a PaaS for running web applications. Here we will introduce and talk about how to monitor applications on Heroku using Mackerel.

 # /usr/sbin/td-agent-gem install fluent-plugin-mackerel fluent-plugin-numeric-monitor fluent-plugin-datacounter

 We will append the following in the settings file for td-agent.
-Replace <API-KEY>
+Replace <API-KEY> with the API key and <APP> with the name of the service it will be posted in.

 Refer to Posting Service Metrics with fluentd for how to use the fluent-plugin-mackerel which is used in the second half of the settings file below.